peterchenlc/android_dependency_search/README.md

 ### step 1:

-run the following shell script to extract all dependency library files
+run the following shell script to extract all dependency library files, it will take a while

 sh extract.sh(or ./extract.sh)